panva/node-oidc-provider/docs/README.md

 ### httpOptions

 Function called whenever calls to an external HTTP(S) resource are being made.
-You can change the request `timeout` duration, the `agent` used as well as the `lookup` resolver function.
+You can change the request timeout through the `signal` option, the `agent` used as well as the `dnsLookup` resolver function.